-Less than two weeks before the Paralmympics opening ceremonies, blind athlete Aaron Scheidies got a call he never expected: he was going to Rio.
+Less than two weeks before the Paralympics opening ceremonies in 2016, blind athlete Aaron Scheidies got a call he never expected: he was going to Rio.
 But not in triathlon, the sport in which he’s won more than a dozen world and national champion titles combined.
 Presenting the 34-year old’s unbelievable journey from losing his sight to competing on the world stage.

 1987-1992: The Diagnosis